|

 projects

-as a precursor
+Used as a

-to quantitative
+quantitative

 research

-INTERNAL
+INTERNAL VALIDITY

-- Threats
+Threats include:

-- maturation
+maturation

-- observer
+observer /

 effects

-- attrition
+attrition

-- alternative
+alternative

 explanations

-- Strategies
+Strategies to

-to Enhance
+Enhance Internal

-- lengthy
+lengthy data

 period

-- participants
+participants

 language

-- field
+field research

-- disciplined
+disciplined

 subjectivity

-EXTERNAL
+EXTERNAL VALIDITY

-are effects which
+Threats are effects

-limit
+which limit

 comparability and

-translatability
+translatability and

-- setting
+setting

-- theoretical
+theoretical

 RELIABILITY

-Design:
+In Design:

 Reliability is